 - Sopa de Ajo: By far one of my favorite dishes, consisting of a poached egg in chicken broth, flavored with Sherry and garlic.
 Simple, delicious and incredibly easy to make.

 - Spanish wine: Yeah, it’s hard to narrow down which wine to enjoy considering your location in the dead-center of the country, but for this reason alone, try anything you get your hands on!
 With 72 different wine regions to choose from, not to mention hundreds of grapes, we encourage pure, unadulterated experimentation.
+There’s several opportunities to visit wineries from Madrid by train as well, or simply have a private guided wine tour customized for you.

 Much like Barcelona, Madrid is renowned for its cafe and bar scene, where local watering holes line city streets in every which direction.
 Here you’ll find locals making a mad dash to the bar for a quick cafe con leche (latte) or cortado (espresso with a dash of milk) accompanied by a croissant.
 This is your average breakfast of champions unless you’re needing some extra punch in your coffee with a dash of brandy.
 Called a carajillo, reserve this bad boy for when you’ve had an opportunity to pair it with something heartier than a flaky butter coated pastry.